Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 But that's not all!

-To clarify, with Smart Sequences, you can combine if/else conditions with LinkedIn and email actions to create coherent outreach flows.
+To clarify, with Smart Sequences, you can combine if/else conditions with outreach actions to create coherent outreach flows.
 That said, you can add as many steps as you want to create your best outreach sequences.
 Here is an example of one such sequence:

 You can personalize messages using images, gifs, or text variables.
 Additionally, you can customize messages based on each lead's interactions.
 For example, you can adjust messages depending on whether they've responded to your connection requests or opened your emails.